-- 'int->void corresponds to void (\)(int). - 'ptr\ptr\ptr->void corresponds to void (\)(void\, void\, void\). - 'ptr\ptr->save corresponds to void\ (\) (void\, void\, void\), but the result is recorded as the current "save" value.
-The current "save" value starts as NULL. - 'save!\ptr->void corresponds to void (\) (void\, void\), but only if the current "save" value is not a NULL pointer, and passing that pointer as the function's first argument (so that only one additional argument is us from the description vector). - 'ptr\ptr\int->void corresponds to void (\)(void\, void\, void\, int). - 'ptr\ptr\float->void corresponds to void (\)(void\, void\, float). - 'ptr\ptr\double->void corresponds to void (\)(void\, void\, double). - 'osapi\ptr\int->void corresponds to void (\)(void\, int), but using the stdcall calling convention on Windows. - 'osapi\ptr\ptr->void corresponds to void (\) (void\, void\), but using the stdcall calling convention on Windows. - 'osapi\ptr\int\int\int\ptr\int\int\long->void corresponds to void (\)(void\, int, int, int, void\, int, int, long), but using the stdcall calling convention on Windows.
+- 'int->void corresponds to void ()(int). - 'ptr_ptr_ptr->void corresponds to void ()(void, void, void). - 'ptr_ptr->save corresponds to void ()(void, void), but the result is recorded as the current "save" value.
+The current "save" value starts as NULL. - 'save!ptr->void corresponds to void ()(void, void), but only if the current "save" value is not a NULL pointer, and passing that pointer as the function's first argument (so that only one additional argument is us from the description vector). - 'ptr_ptr_int->void corresponds to void ()(void, void, void, int). - 'ptr_ptr_float->void corresponds to void ()(void, void, float). - 'ptr_ptr_double->void corresponds to void ()(void, void, double). - 'ptr_ptr_ptr_int_int_int_int_int_int_int_int->void corresponds to void ()(void, void, void, int, int, int, int, int, int, int, int). - 'osapi_ptr_int->void corresponds to void ()(void, int), but using the stdcall calling convention on Windows. - 'osapi_ptr_ptr->void corresponds to void () (void, void), but using the stdcall calling convention on Windows. - 'osapi_ptr_int_int_int_ptr_int_int_long->void corresponds to void ()(void, int, int, int, void, int, int, long), but using the stdcall calling convention on Windows.

 After the protocol symbol, the vector should contain a pointer to a foreign function and then an element for each of the function's arguments.
-Pointer values are represented as for the \pointer representation defined by ffi/unsafe.
+Pointer values are represented as for the pointer representation defined by ffi/unsafe.

 The result is a key for use with unsafe-remove-collect-callbacks.
-If the key becomes inaccessible, then the callback will be removed automatically (but beware that the pre-callback will have executed)
+If the key becomes inaccessible, then the callback will be removed automatically (but beware that the pre-callback will have executed and the post-callback will not have executed)

 '''

-(unsafe-remove-collect-callbacks key) \rightarrow void?

-key : any/c
+(unsafe-remove-collect-callbacks key) \rightarrow void? key : any/c

 '''